Skip to main content

 How do ad blockers affect Kameleoon?

-Kameleoon, like many Experience Optimization Solutions, can be blocked by some ad blockers.
-Ad blockers primarily affect Web Experimentation and client-side SDKs, which rely on JavaScript code loaded on your website.
-Server-side SDKs, on the other hand, operate within your servers and are unaffected by ad blockers.
+Kameleoon, like many experience optimization solutions, can be blocked by certain ad blockers.
+These primarily affect Web Experimentation application file (kameleoon.js) and client-side SDKs, which rely on JavaScript code loaded on your website.
+Server-side SDKs, however, operate within your servers and are unaffected by ad blockers.